Peilong/peilong-website/content/courses/cs400/policy.md

 weight: 3
 ---

+## Course Schedule
+The most up-to-date course schedule will be posted on course website schedule page: https://peilong.github.io/courses/ds400/schedule/.
+Students are responsible for checking the schedule regularly.
+Schedule page will include: 1) teaching topics for each meeting; 2) reading assignments for each week and 3) special notes on specific days.

 ## Course Announcements & Discussion

-All course announcements will be posted via the Canvas Announcements page – you are responsible for checking the email updates (or app notifications) from Canvas regularly.
+All course announcements will be sent to your E-Town email accounts via Canvas Announcements.
+You are responsible for signing up for this service and checking your emails regularly.

-Discussions can be made via the Canvas Discussion page – you should never post complete programs to Discussion page (only general questions are permitted).

-Need to DM (direct message) me?
-Join my Discord Q&A server: [link](https://discord.gg/32KEYEn)
+I have created a Microsoft Teams channel ([link](https://teams.microsoft.com/l/team/19%3aa8cdd959c2e249a989d401e20fc95524%40thread.tacv2/conversations?groupId=81ffa3c7-aa45-454a-b495-7f43c78e5024&tenantId=1d884f12-a0d7-42f0-8b15-3a91c853bcb5)) to facilitate course related discussion.
+Discussions are encouraged to be posted on the "QA" channel from Teams.
+Private instant messages can be sent directly to your recipient by search your recipient's name on the "search" bar.

 ## Attendance Policies